 Largest river island in the world

 Majuli is the largest river island in the world and is located on the Brahmaputra river.
 Majuli is in Jorhat district of Assam.
-The place is the nerve centre of Assamese Vaishnavite culture.
+The place is the nerve center of Assamese Vaishnavite culture.

-Local economy is mainly dependent on agriculture.
+The local economy is mainly dependent on agriculture.
 The rich soil produces a variety of rice such as Komal Saul, Bora Saul etc. Handloom is also a common occupation.
 Majuli is an ecological hotspot and is home for a wide variety of flora and fauna.
 Apart from a large number of resident avifauna, many migratory birds from Himalaya and beyond visit here during the winter months.
-Greater Adjutant Stork, Pelican, Siberian Crane and the Whistling Teal are among some of the more common varieties of birds found here.
+Greater Adjutant Stork, Pelican, Siberian Crane, and the Whistling Teal are among some of the more common varieties of birds found here.

 Garampani Wildlife Sanctuary – It is situated 95 km from Majuli, under Karbi Anglong district, of Assam.
 The sanctuary is home to hoolock gibbons and golden langurs.

-Sivasagar – Located 60 kms away from Majuli.
+Sivasagar – Located 60 km away from Majuli.
 Sivasagar was the capital of the mighty Ahoms who ruled Assam for more than six hundred years till the arrival of the British.

-Jorhat Town – 20 kms away from Majuli, Jorhat is the centre of the tea industry.
+Jorhat Town – 20 km away from Majuli, Jorhat is the center of the tea industry.
 One can visit the lush green plantations and the Toklai Experimental Centre, where research is carried out on tea.